FurryCoders/FALocalRepo/README.md

 _Note:_ only one instance of the program is allowed at any given time

+_Note_: the program will not operate if the version of the database does not match the major or minor version of the `falocalrepo-database` module.
+Patch version differences are allowed but will still trigger a warning.

 When the database is first initialised, it defaults the submissions files folder to `FA.files`.
 This value can be changed using the [`config` command](#configuration).